 This loan was drawn down by the Bank on 27 March 2013 and has no fixed maturity.
-Interest is payable half yearly in arrears on 15 March and 15 September each year.
-The bank may repay the loan on any interest payment date after both the NZD 835,000,000 bond and AUD 265,740,000 loan have been repaid in full.
+Interest is payable semi-annually in arrears on 15 March and 15 September each year.
+The Bank may repay the loan on any interest payment date after the NZD 835,000,000 bond has been repaid in full.